cachix/docs.cachix.org/source/deploy/running-an-agent.rst

 Generate agent token
 --------------------

-One you have a workspace, you can generate an agent token.
+Once you have a workspace, you can generate an agent token.

-1. Click **"Add an Agent"** `in your workspace <https://app.cachix.org/deploy/>`_
+1. Click **"Add an Agent"** `at your workspace <https://app.cachix.org/deploy/>`_
-2. Write the description of the token, for example "my homelab agents token"
+2. Write the description of the token, for an example "my homelab agents token"
 3. Click **"Generate"**
-4. Copy the token
+4. Copy the token and save it

 Starting an agent
 -----------------

 Manually
 ********

-To run the agent you'll need ``AGENT-TOKEN`` and pick ``AGENT-NAME``.
+To run the agent you'll need previously generated ``AGENT-TOKEN`` and pick an ``AGENT-NAME``.

 ``NIX-PROFILE-NAME`` is optional and defaults to NixOS.